 Black Hills drilling project canceled after backlash from tribes

-The company said it will not file another plan after tribes and environmental groups sued and a judge halted drilling at the sacred site.
+The company said it will not file another plan after Indigenous occupations and lawsuits halted drilling at 18 permitted sites.

 - A South Dakota mining company canceled a drilling project in the Black Hills after opposition from Native American tribes and local groups due to its proximity to the sacred site of Pe'Sla.